ibraheemdev/boxcar/README.md

 # Details

-A vector is represented as an array of lazily allocated buckets, sizes `1, 1, 2, 4 ..
+A concurrent vector is represented as an array of lazily allocated buckets, of sizes `1, 1, 2, 4 ..
 2^63`:

 ```text
 ______________________________________